 Submitting your index accurately and on-time will allow the committee to flight you in a timely manner.
 Lack thereof can result in being deemed ineligible to win prizes.
 Please read below a list of important dates to keep in mind after you’ve registered.

-- starting May 28th – *or within 1 week of your registration after*, you’ll receive a ‘club verification’ form to verify you keep a valid and accepted handicap.
+- in June – *or within 1 week of your registration after*, you’ll receive a ‘WHS verification’ form to verify you keep a valid and accepted handicap.
 Those unable to complete this form need to contact tournament staff to find an alternative handicap prior to the August 15th submission period.

-- July 1st – All participants should have an established handicap prior to this time.
-If you do not maintain a USGA approved handicap, you can always request one from us for FREE!
+- July – All participants should have an established handicap prior to this time.
+If you do not maintain a WHS approved handicap, you can always request one from us for FREE!

-- August 1st – All NON-U.S. participant handicaps are requested via e-mail.
+- August 1st – All NON-WHS eligible. participant handicaps are requested via e-mail.

 - Submissions are due back via the online form by August 8.

-- August 14th – All scores must be posted to your USGA approved handicap to be utilized for the event.
+- August 14th – All scores must be posted to your WHS approved handicap to be utilized for the event.

-- August 15th – All U.S. participant handicaps are requested via e-mail.
+- August 15th – All WHS participant handicaps are requested via e-mail.

-- Submissions are due back via the online form by August 16.
-Once registered, this is the most important date to know!
+- Once registered, this is the most important date to know!
 Handicap submissions require a timely response.
-Filling out your club verification form earlier in the year is not a substitute for this form.
+Filling out your WHS verification form earlier in the year is not a substitute for this form.
 If you are unable to use a computer at this time it is recommended you contact staff ahead of time.

 For a full list of dates and details, visit our event schedule page.

 The Handicap Committee may assign a Tournament Index that is lower than your USGA index if the entrant has: 1) a lack of sufficient score history (see details), 2) a past player ‘World Am index’, 3) has finished in the top 5 in each of the past two years (see details) or 4) has a lower index in the past 12 months.
-All handicaps based in the U.S. will play at an index no higher than their lowest 12 month index dating back to Sept 2018.
+All handicaps based in the will play at an index no higher than their lowest 12 month index dating back to January 1st, 2020.
+Due to the ongoing changes to the WHS system, if a ‘low 12’ index is available worldwide (dating back to September 1st, 2019, that information will be utilized).

 All players competing in a net division must have a USGA handicap.
 A player is ineligible to compete for prizes if the entrant 1) does not have an approved handicap, 2) does not agree to the rules of competition or 3) handicap is deemed not a proper reflection of their playing potential.